fedora-infra/fedora-messaging/docs/consuming.rst

 The first step is to implement some code to run when a message is received.
 The API expects a callable object that accepts a single positional argument::

+    from fedora_messaging import api

+    # First, define a function to be used as our callback.
+This will be called
+    # whenever a message is received from the server.
     def printer_callback(message):
         """
         Print the message to standard output.